dbos-inc/dbos-docs/docs/api-reference/contexts.md

 client: T; // One of [Knex, EntityManager, PrismaClient]
 ```

-The `client` property provides access to the chosen application database client.
+Provides access to the chosen application database client.
 A transaction function should only interact with the application database using this client.

 ---